A Slice of Paradise on the NSW South Coast

 Heading south and trying to plan a perfect weekend in Mollymook?
 Below we share our advice for what to see, do and eat in Mollymook and Milton.
 This weekend getaway plan will give you ideas for exploring Ulladulla, and Huskisson too!

 We recently spent some time exploring the wine and whales of the Shoalhaven and found an abundance of fabulous food and so many stunning views we booked a return visit.
-So today we are sharing our favourites, everything you need to know to plan a perfect weekend in Mollymook.
+Today, we share our favourites, everything you need to know to plan a perfect weekend in Mollymook.

 Where is Mollymook?

-Mollymook is in the Shoalhaven Region on NSW South Coast about 3 hours south of Sydney and a similar distance from Canberra.
-It sits on the southern side of Jervis Bay and is surrounded by white sand beaches and lush green dairy country.
+Mollymook is in the Shoalhaven Region on the NSW South Coast, about 3 hours south of Sydney and a similar distance from Canberra.
+It sits on the southern side of Jervis Bay, about 20 minutes south of Huskinson.
+The town is surrounded by white sand beaches and lush green dairy country.
 Perfect surroundings for a weekend of relaxation.

 Our Shoalhaven Attractions Map

 We have been visiting the Shoalhaven region for many years, usually staying near Booderee National Park, the small town of Berry or at Seven Mile Beach in Gerroa.
-This time, however, we chose Mollymook as our base, each of these spots offers a very different type of holiday.
+This time, Mollymook was our base.
+Each of these spots offers a unique type of holiday.

-While Mollymook is the perfect destination for a do-nothing holiday, there are some great things to do nearby while you are based in the area.
-Our biggest tip; don’t over plan, leave time to sit on one or more of the stunning white sand beaches and to chill out in some of the cool bars that have popped up.
+While Mollymook is the perfect destination for a do-nothing holiday, there are some fun things to do nearby while you are here.
+Our biggest tip; don’t over plan, leave time to sit on one or more of the stunning white sand beaches and chill out in some of the cool bars that have popped up.

 Explore the waters of the bay with Jervis Bay Wild